evilcyber.com

 Green Coffee Extract – The New Kid On The Block

-Right now the craze lies in green coffee bean extract, or better its chlorogenic acids – small, unsuspecting members of the big happy family of stuff that lives in the run-of-the-mill coffee bean.
+Right now the craze lies in green coffee bean extract.
+Or better, its chlorogenic acids – small, unsuspecting members of the big happy family of stuff that lives in the run-of-the-mill coffee bean.
 According to Naturex, the company selling a so-called “unique composition” of chlorogenic acids under the trademark “Svetol” these not only make you lose you weight, but also pretty:

 The slimming action of Svetol® refines your form, while its Beauty effect harmoniously redefines your contours.
 Scientifically proven, Svetol® is today’s exclusive solution for weight loss and beauty.